HugoDaniel/hugodaniel.com/content/posts/2021-01-31-the-life-of-a-web-component-tests.md

 This means that when the first test in the test suit determines a Web Component tag, then it will be available for the other tests in that suit as well (within the same browser session).

 The tests should ideally all be independent from each other, running automatically, in parallel if needed.
-If the fist test fries a global var that other tests will depend on, then they will break.
+If the first test fries a global var that other tests will depend on, then they will break.

 Worse still, if your fellow developer introduces a new test that happens to depend on a given state of that global var, then other tests might break it unadvertedly by simply manipulating the global var.